jWebTools: open-source project

 The only issue with this is where to put the "namespace import ::Tag::*" line.
 It doesn't work to put it at the top of the class definition.
 However it usually works if put in the constructor, or in the first method.

-jWebTools: for websites, and more...
+oowebtools: for websites, and more...

-This overview of jWebTools's many capabilities can only hit the highlights.
+This overview of oowebtools' many capabilities can only hit the highlights.
 But we hope the descriptions of the toolkit's basic functions are at least clear enough to pique your interest in what it really can do!
 Give it a try, let us know your impressions, your feedback is valuable.
-A prime goal is making constant improvement to jWebTools.
+A prime goal is making constant improvement to oowebtools.
 Your input helps us get there and that is definitely appreciated!